NakanishiBacon/CAHSRA/README.md

    ```

 2. **Set up your Azure secrets**
+   This app uses Azure Blob Storage to read sentiment data.
+To run the dashboard locally, you will need:
+   - An Azure Storage account
+   - A container named `visualizationdata`
+   - CSV files structured as described below (see “Azure Blob Structure”)

-   Create a `.streamlit/secrets.toml` file and add your Azure Blob Storage connection string:
+   Then create a `.streamlit/secrets.toml` file and insert your connection string:

    ```toml
    [default]
    AZURE_CONNECTION_STRING = "your_connection_string_here"
    ```
+   ⚠️ *Note: If you don’t have access to the original data files, the dashboard won’t work as expected.*

 3. **Install dependencies**
    The `requirements.txt` file lists all necessary Python packages.
 Install them with: